Sweden: Police seek tenant as suspect in building explosion

 STOCKHOLM (AP) — Swedish police said Thursday they are seeking a man in connection with an explosion and fire at a large apartment building this week that injured 16 people, four of them seriously.

-The man is wanted on suspicion of public destruction but not been located yet, police said.
-Authorities did not name him, but Swedish media reported that the suspect was a man in his 50s who had lived with his mother in the building in Goteborg, Sweden’s second-largest city.
+The man is wanted on suspicion of public destruction and has not been located yet, police said.
+Authorities did not identify him, but Swedish media reported that the suspect was a man in his 50s who had lived with his mother in the building in Goteborg, Sweden’s second-largest city.

+“We still do not know what caused the explosion,” senior police officer Anders Borjesson said at a press conference.
+“The investigation is far from over, we still have a lot ahead of us.”

+Borjesson said that the warmth and the lack of oxygen inside the building had made it difficult for the investigators to do their work.

 Aftonbladet said police had charged the man with several alleged crimes a week before the blast.
 The paper also reported that after he was was not allowed to see his mother at a nursing home due to pandemic restrictions, the suspect harassed several people, including the owner of the building.